19bufordcarl/CarlRPG/Myth & Shadow/Magic/Alchemy/Potion Rules.md

 ### AOE

-Explodes in the prescribed AOE when the potion bottle is uncorked or broken (brewer's choice).
+Explodes in the prescribed AOE when the potion bottle is uncorked, broken, etc.

+The brewer can choose exactly how the AOE is applied.

+*Example: A PC brews a potion of [Burning Hands](../Spells/Spells%20by%20Level/Level%201/Burning%20Hands.md).
+They can choose to have the AOE apply when the potion is consumed and the consumer belches out a gout of flames.
+The flavor is up to the PC for AOE spells as long as the ranges are not changed.*

 ## Action Economy

-A potion can be used as an [Action](../../Game%20Procedures/Action.md), causing the [Spell](../Spellcasting/Spells.md) to take effect.
+A potion can be drunk as an [Action](../../Game%20Procedures/Action.md), causing the [Spell](../Spellcasting/Spells.md) to take effect.

 ## Potion FAQs

+- Each potion takes up 1 [Item Slot](../../Player%20Characters/Derived%20Statistics/Item%20Slots.md).
 - You don't need to make a [Spellcasting Roll](../Spellcasting/Spellcasting.md#The%20Spellcasting%20Roll) for potions.
 - If the [Spell](../Spellcasting/Spells.md) text references [The Spellcasting Roll](../Spellcasting/Spellcasting.md#The%20Spellcasting%20Roll), treat it as the minimum roll required for that spell. *Which is (10 + (2 x [Spell Level](../Spells/Spell%20Level.md)))*
 - If the spell requires [Concentration](../Spellcasting/Concentration.md), the potion does not.